Atticus29/dataJitsu/bugs.md

 # Known issues
+- [ ] Video is full screen
+- [ ] Video automatically starts upon page view
 - [ ] Sometime call to addGenericCandidateNameToDb creates something and then it is immediately deleted from db
-- [ ] Last and first should be displayed on individual dialog box
-- [ ] Clicking annotate from video submission takes you to URLs like 'http://localhost:4200/all-videos-MDfiNImRptr9Rf8v9bR'
 - [ ] Sometimes sort and paginator are undefined (when and why - see spinner in '/all-videos' bug below; I suspect they are related)
 - [ ] Spinner in '/all-videos' seems to go on forever under certain as yet unclear circumstances *until* you click something
 - [ ] Stripe is broken; also, write a test for this?
 Related: